"Is that what he's holding out for?" - NFL analyst suggests T.J. Watt is waiting on Micah Parsons’ record-setting extension to up his own price

 NFL: Pittsburgh Steelers at Denver Broncos - Source: Imagn

-Pittsburgh Steelers T.J.
-Watt and Dallas Cowboys Micah Parsons are two of the best defensive players in the NFL and two players in the market for a new long-term contract extension this offseason.
+Pittsburgh Steelers linebacker T.J.
+Watt and Dallas Cowboys defensive end Micah Parsons are two of the best defensive players in the NFL.
+The two are also in the market for a long-term contract extension this offseason.

 Ad

-While both NFL franchises will surely want to get their star players signed as soon as possible this offseason, some NFL analysts are outlining how both individuals may be waiting for the other one to sign so that they can reset the market and become the highest paid at the position.
+While both franchises will want to get their star players signed as soon as possible, some NFL analysts have outlined how the two individuals may be waiting for the other to sign so that they can reset the market and become the highest paid at the position.

-One of those individuals is NFL analyst Chris Mack, who recently made clear that he thinks that Watt may be waiting to see how much Parsons earns in his new deal before signing his own contract.
-The comments were made on the 'Kaboly+Mack' show on June 19.
+NFL analyst Chris Mack thinks Watt may be waiting to see how much Parsons earns in his new deal before signing his contract.

 Ad